-- Bullying (including cyberbullying); - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; - sexual violence and sexual harassment.
-Part five of KCSIE (Sept 2020) sets out how schools and colleges should respond to reports of child on child sexual violence and sexual harassment.
-All staff are trained annually in managing a report of child-on-child sexual violence and sexual harassment in line with KCSIE (Sept 2020) and 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (May 2018)'; - sexting (also known as youth produced sexual imagery): please see page 46 for school's approach to this; - upskirting, which is where someone takes a picture under a person's clothing (not necessarily a skirt) without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-It is a criminal offence and anyone of any gender can be a victim.; - initiation/hazing type violence and rituals.
+- bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence); - sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse;.
+Part five of KCSIE (Sept 2021) sets out how schools and colleges should respond to reports of child on child sexual violence and sexual harassment.
+All staff are trained annually in managing a report of child-on-child sexual violence and sexual harassment in line with KCSIE (Sept 2021) and 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges (May 2021)'; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party; - consensual and non-consensual sharing of nudes and semi nudes images and/or videos (also known as sexting or youth produced sexual imagery): please see page 44 for school's approach to this; - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).